dea-ll/SV_Optimizer/README.md

 ```

 The `manual_runs/` files preserve the main command-line steps used during development in an anonymised form, while `snakemake_launch/` provides simple examples showing how the corresponding workflows were launched.

+The `envs/` folder contains exported Conda environment definitions for the main software environments used during the project.
+These files are included to improve reproducibility without distributing the environments themselves.

 The `Scripts/` folder contains selected anonymised scripts used to generate figures or descriptive summaries for the thesis report and oral presentation.
 These scripts are included to document how some of the results were produced and do not contain patient-level data.